Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Methods

+{The laser overlap regime was confirmed as shown in Fig.~\ref{fig:FigRaF_2_2}b, where the delay time at which the reduced $\chi^2$ saturates is verified, which marks the end of the laser overlap regime.
+While saturation already start from 40~ns, all decay curves were analyzed with a 60-ns start point to exclude data with partial laser overlap.
+Fitting the decay curves with start points between 40 to 70~ns resulted in consistent lifetime values.
+The same procedure was followed for Fr.}

+{A 5-ns error was adopted for the laser delay time, which corresponds to the combined shot-to-shot laser jitter of the excitation and ionization lasers (see Supplemental Material).
+Repeating the fit procedure with a smaller \textit{x}-error yielded a reduced $\chi^2$ progressively closer to 1, while the lifetime result remained unchanged.
+The uncertainties on the final lifetime values were not scaled with the respective reduced $\chi$ of each fit, as this would reduce the uncertainty, and it is preferred to remain conservative in the result.}

+The fit residuals for the decay curve are shown in Fig.~\ref{fig:FigRaF_2_2}a.
+The fraction of data points whose deviation from the fit exceeds the $y$-error is consistent with the 1$\sigma$ confidence interval. {A potential oscillatory trend in the residuals, not seen in all data sets (see Fig.~4 in Supplementary Material), falls within the confidence interval.}

-The final value and its error for the lifetime in both RaF (Fig.~\ref{fig:FigRaF_2_2}c) and Fr (Fig.~\ref{fig:FigFrBenchmark}) were extracted by considering the lifetime of all the different measurement cycles, thus incorporating measurements covering different experimental conditions.
+{In Fig.~\ref{fig:FigRaF_2_2}c, the final results from the lifetime analysis for RaF are presented, extracted from the different measurement cycles that cover different experimental conditions.
+The weighted mean value of the independent measurements is found to be 35(1) ns.}

-To test the accuracy of the experimental approach and analysis procedure, the lifetime of the $8P_{3/2}$ state in Fr was measured and compared with a literature value from Aubin \textit{et al.}~\cite{Aubin2004}.
-The weighted mean value of the independent measurements presented in Fig.~\ref{fig:FigFrBenchmark} for Fr is 83(3)~ns, consistent with the literature value of 83.5(15)~ns~\cite{Aubin2004}.
-Fitting the values for the different cycles (Fig.~\ref{fig:FigFrBenchmark}) with a constant parameter gives a lifetime of 82(4)~ns that is also consistent within 1$\sigma$.
-Following the same approach, the weighted mean result for the lifetime of the $A$~$^2\Pi_{1/2}$ state in RaF is 35(1)~ns.
+To test the accuracy of the experimental approach and analysis procedure, the lifetime of the $8P_{3/2}$ state in Fr {was measured using the same approach}, and compared with a literature value from Aubin \textit{et al.}~\cite{Aubin2004}.
+The results are presented in Fig.~\ref{fig:FigFrBenchmark}, {leading to a weighted mean value} of 83(3)~ns, consistent with the literature value of 83.5(15)~ns~\cite{Aubin2004}.